mysterious-coding/base_entranced/README.md

 ####Better logs
 Log detailed user info, rcon commands, and crash attempts.
 Use `g_hacklog <filename>`, `g_logclientinfo 1`, and `g_logrcon 1`.

-####Awards/medals support
-Humiliation, impressive, etc. if you use the clientside mod SMod and have `cg_drawRewards 1` enabled in your client game.

 ####Coin toss
 Call a `/cointoss` vote for random heads/tails result.
 Also works as an rcon command.